danielbrownridge/chaos-shift/README.md

 # Overview
 This script configures an OpenShift cluster for the purposes of demonstrating OpenShift techniques.

-Currently this works by fullying automating a local install of OpenShift using [CodeReady Containers][crc]
+Currently this works by fullying automating a local install of OpenShift using [CodeReady Containers][crc].
+The script also installs [virt-manager] to assist with managing the virtual machine that OpenShift runs in.

 ## todo